HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Datasets and Metrics

 where $P_v$ is the number of correctly labeled parts in verification, $S_v$ is the number of incorrectly shapes in verification, $P^c_m$ is the number of correctly labeled parts in modification, $P^w_m$ is the number of incorrectly labeled parts in modification, and finally $L$ is the total number of labels.

-The function (\ref{eq:time1}) is devised based on several observations: a) users need to go through and verify all the part labels in a shape to ensure that the shape is correctly labeled; b) users can easily pick up failure cases during label verification if any part of a shape is incorrectly labeled, without checking other parts; and c) users need to check all the parts in each shape to know whether it needs modification.
+Function (\ref{eq:time1}) is devised based on several observations: a) users need to go through and verify all the part labels to ensure accuracy; b) they can easily pick up failure cases during verification if any part is incorrectly labeled, without checking other parts; and c) users need to check all the parts in each shape to know whether modification is needed.

-The right-hand functions in (\ref{eq:time1}) are formulated based on the recorded time and operations from our user study:
+The \rzzz{formulas and their coefficients in (\ref{eq:time2}) are obtained via} \fg{linear regression using the total operation and labeling times} collected from all annotators in our user study:

 where $T^p_v$ is the checking time for correctly labeled parts, $T^f_v$ is the verification time for incorrectly labeled shapes, and $T^p_m$ is the time for part label modification.
-We use these functions to evaluate the timing for other methods on ABO and our ablation study on PartNet.
+We use these functions to evaluate the human interaction timing, \rzz{in seconds,} for hyper-parameters analysis on PartNet. \fg{We also report additional machine time cost} \rzzz{from} \fg{training and fine-tuning in the supplementary material.}